Concurrency

 HTTP server example

 Let's discuss an example that is drawn from real-life, and that covers control flow.
-We are trying to build an HTTP server driver, in wich we need to dispatch work when a new request comes on a new connection.
+We are trying to build an HTTP server driver, in which we need to dispatch work when a new request comes on a new connection.

 fun handle_incoming_connection(_ connection: HttpConnection) {